-Are you planning to visit Greece and you are getting discouraged by all the Authentic meaty foods known as gyros, moussaka, pastitsio, etc around Greece??
+Vegan food Greece, are you planning to visit Greece and you are getting discouraged by all the Authentic meaty foods known as gyros, moussaka, pastitsio, etc around Greece??
 I have great news for you!!
 Actually, in Greece, there is a BIG variety of Traditional Vegan dishes to try.
 Despite that few Greeks are aware of the world of Veganism, in fact, lots of Greek foods and Greek Desserts are originally Vegan.
+Also if you are vegetarian in Greece you will definitely enjoy this Guide.

-It reminded me of one day that I visited a bakery and asked for dairy-free cookies.
+It reminded me of one day when I visited a bakery and asked for dairy-free cookies.
 The lady at the store was very happy about their delicious vegan cookies and offered me a free sample.
 I took a bite and discovered that inside were pieces of small milky chocolates.
-I informed her that those cookies were not vegan as they were having milky chocolates.
+I informed her that those cookies were not vegan as they were milky chocolates.
 Her answer?
 “Oh, it’s ok!
-Little bit of pieces of milk chocolates don’t matter, our cookies are vegan“.
+Little bits of pieces of milk chocolates don’t matter, our cookies are vegan“.
 See?
 So be aware.

 Study the article below, print the list I have provided along with the Greek instructions and you are ready for your next dream vacation in Greece!

 Ladera cooked with lots of Olive oil (Vegetables)

 My favorite summer Greek dish!!
 It’s stuffed vegetables (tomatoes, eggplants, green long pumpkins, pumpkin flowers, potatoes, and green peppers) with rice and herbs, baked in an oven along with pieces of potatoes.
 Be careful!
 There is a version with minced meat also, so just make sure you order the meatless one.